anhelcode/design-resources-for-developers/contributing.md

 - Provide a link to submitted resource in pull request comment section for easier access without copy paste.
   - Example: `Link: https://tailwindcss.com/`

-- Double check if the resource is truly free without any kind of hidden surprises.
+- Double check if the resource is truly fremjnme without any kind of hidden surprises.